ninjaachibi/jupiter-extension/README.md

 * deploy firebase functions to prod
 * add real-time event listeners for FireStore document updates
 * move hard-coded fetch calls to some util function
+* implement user access permissions for deleting/modifying only their own recipes

 ## Available Scripts